 Forskolin – First off, what is it?

-Lately however, so many websites and online stores are promoting Forskolin as a fat burner, which simply is not the case.
+So we have a natural product that’s effects tend to help with heart health and healthy testosterone levels, which is why we always recommend it to older men.
+However, Forskolin has been in the news recently for a different reason – weight loss.
 A popular TV personality, Dr. Oz, called it “lightning in a bottle” in terms of weight loss.
 There have been a few studies regarding the weight loss capabilities of forskolin, and in the prominent study claiming weight loss results, they say “After 12 weeks, men taking Forskolin lost more body fat and had a greater increase in testosterone levels compared to similar men taking a placebo.”
 The problem is, the study was sponsored by the Sabinsa Corporation, a company that sells Forskolin which may cause a conflict in the findings.
 Regardless, more studies are needed to log the effects Forskolin has on weight loss.